 (non-religious wedding officiant reminds couple about the meaningfulness of life, love, vows & promises)

-Parker and August, you have embraced a new life together.
+To the couple:… you have embraced a new life together.
 Your budding romance has blossomed into full bloom.
-Your are two souls entwined into one who have an exclusive closeness and a true understanding of the purpose and beauty of companionship.
-Good communication, compassion, commitment, and challenges is the heart of it all.
+Two souls entwined into one who have an exclusive closeness.
+And a true understanding of the beauty of companionship.
+At the heart of it all is communication, compassion, and challenges and commitment.
+You can annoy one special person for the rest of your life.

 Reading

-At this time during the short and sweet ceremony a guest speaker [friend or family member] can share a reading, [title of reading].
+At this time a guest speaker [friend or family member] can share a reading.
+This can be sentimental, romantic, lighthearted and funny poems.
+It ensures loved ones fully engage.

 (couples’ uniqueness, personality & feelings for one another/ readings about life partners, companionship/love poem from Joe Black the Movie)

 Out of the ordinary, the extraordinary happened after sliding door moments.
 The story/movie goes; one scene with two monologues, each person finishing one another’s sentences.
-Parker and August two inquisitive people see each other at waitross supermarket and then meet at Churchill Arms Pub in London, while watching F1 Grand Prix.
+Two inquisitive people see each other at waitross supermarket.
+And then meet at Churchill Arms Pub in London, while watching F1 Grand Prix.

 She is beautiful, smart, geek chic, and as wise as an owl.